AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

 To uninstall the application on Mac, follow these steps:

 1. Upload all your changes to AEM to avoid losing any edits.
 See [Edit assets and upload updated assets to AEM](using.md#edit-assets-upload-updated-assets).
 Log off and [!UICONTROL Exit] the app.
-1. Remove the `Adobe Experience Manager Desktop.app` from `/Applications`
+1. Remove the `Adobe Experience Manager Desktop.app` from `/Applications`.

->[!NOTE]
->
-> To clean internal application caches on Mac and uninstall the app, you can execute the following command in Terminal:
+Alternatively, to clean internal application caches on Mac and uninstall the app, you can execute the following command in the terminal:
 `/Applications/Adobe Experience Manager Desktop/Contents/Resources/uninstall-osx/uninstall.sh`